aridjayarecipes/cutesrecipes.web.app/content/post/1711-easiest-way-to-make-any-night-of-the-week-carrot-kismurisalad.md

 1. Get 1 tspoon roasted peanuts

 Recipes for carrot salad vary widely by regional cuisine.
 Shredded carrot salads are often used as a topping for other dishes.
 Carrot raisin salad is a traditional dish in the Southern United States.
-Carrot Kismuri is a classic #salad from Malnad's #Gowda #cuisine.
+Carrot Kismuri is a classic #salad from Malnad&#39;s #Gowda #cuisine.

 <!--inarticleads2-->

 ##### Steps to make Carrot kismuri(salad):

 1. Grate carrots in bowl,chop spinach leaves and coriander leaves
 1. Mix grated carrot, grated coconut, chopped coriander leaves and spinach leaves.add salt and lemon juice, roasted peanuts.
-Mix well and serve.in this lockdown it's y better option for dinner.tastes yum without oil.very healthy
+Mix well and serve.in this lockdown it&#39;s y better option for dinner.tastes yum without oil.very healthy

 Carrot raisin salad is a traditional dish in the Southern United States.
-Carrot Kismuri is a classic #salad from Malnad's #Gowda #cuisine.
+Carrot Kismuri is a classic #salad from Malnad&#39;s #Gowda #cuisine.
 RELATED ARTICLES: Beef salads, recipes for delicious and simple salads with photos.
 Moroccan carrot salad is a great and easy side-dish with a beautiful presentation.
-Moroccan carrot salad is a Holiday treat on our families' table, even though it is really easy to make and it took us too.
+Moroccan carrot salad is a Holiday treat on our families&#39; table, even though it is really easy to make and it took us too.

 So that's going to wrap it up for this special food carrot kismuri(salad) recipe.
 Thanks so much for reading.
 I am confident you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!